 - Understand why things bother you and what you can do about them

-- End destructive habits such as drinking, using drugs, overspending or unhealthy sex.
+- End destructive habits such as drinking, using drugs, overspending, or having unhealthy sex.

-Make a list of the things that are bothering you and the issues you would like help.
+Make a list of the things that are bothering you and the issues you would like help with.

 - Issues in your family or other relationships